MapouSeraphin/.github/profile/README.md

 ---

-*Mapou Séraphin is based in Gainesville, Florida, affiliated with the University of Florida.*
+*MAPOU Séraphin currently stands in Gainesville, Florida, affiliated with the University of Florida | Department of Epidemiology.*